DanimaL

 Daniel Williams-Hashemi (born 26 November 1994), better known by his stage name DanimaL is an English rapper from Sheffield, England, influenced by the boombap sound and conscious style hiphop.
-Described as a "high-viz clad mentalist" by UKHH, DanimaL has released two EP's and numerous singles.
+Described as a "high-viz clad mentalist" by UKHH, DanimaL has released one album, two EP's and numerous singles.
 DanimaL achieved notoriety after releasing his somewhat controversial single "Adderall".
 Consequently, DanimaL signed to Sheffield-based Message of a Nation Records.
 He has featured on various well-known British hip hop YouTube channels including, but not limited to, GlobalFaction, JDZMedia, Ukhh, P110 Media and Northside Media TV.
 In 2019, he made a radio appearance on Itch FM which ranked 29th in the global old-school hip hop chart.
 DanimaL is vocal about his struggles with mental health and the bullying he received growing up.
 In an interview with the Star newspaper he opens up about his ADHD diagnosis which he describes as a "superpower" using music as an escape route to fuel his passion for success.